shindavid/AlphaZeroArcade/docs/Scrabble.md

 as part of the input.
 In general games, an appropriate representation of the game's hidden state should be chosen that allows for a tractable neural network output layer representation.

-Now, the proper way to do the descent, selection, and backpropagation steps in the ISMCTS setting is a bit tricky.
-The MO-ISMCTS algorithm described by Cowling et al, besides not sampling the hidden state soundly, also has an issue with inadvertently leaking private information between players during the tree search (see [here](MO_ISMCTS_soundness.md) for a detailed description of the issue).
-To address this issue, we will devise a new ISMCTS variant that entails a recursive spawning of trees to be processed in parallel as we descend the tree.
-We will tentatively name this variant _Inception_ ISMCTS (I-ISMCTS), as this recursive spawning is reminiscent of the
-2010 film [Inception](https://en.wikipedia.org/wiki/Inception).
-TODO: provide details of I-ISMCTS.

 ## Convergence to Equilibrium

-If we play self-play games using I-ISMCTS with `n` visits, and train P, V and H on the complete resultant set of self-play data, can we expect convergence to Nash Equilibrium, as `n` approaches infinity?
+If we play self-play games using MT-ISMCTS with `n` visits, and train P, V and H on the complete resultant set of self-play data, can we expect convergence to Nash Equilibrium, as `n` approaches infinity?

 Formally, if we imagine the combined weights of the P, V, and H networks to be a point in `R^d`, then the generations